-L Brands, Inc. ("the Company") operates in the highly competitive specialty retail business.
-The Company is a specialty retailer of women's intimate and other apparel, personal care, beauty and home fragrance products.
-The Company sells its merchandise through company-owned specialty retail stores in the United States, Canada, United Kingdom and Greater China (China and Hong Kong), and through its websites and other channels.
-The Company's other international operations are primarily through franchise, license and wholesale partners.
+L Brands, Inc. ("the Company") operates in the specialty retail business focusing on women's intimate and other apparel, personal care, beauty and home fragrance products.
+The Company sells its merchandise through company-owned specialty retail stores in the United States, Canada, the United Kingdom, Ireland and Greater China (China and Hong Kong), through websites and through international franchise, license and wholesale partners.
 The Company currently operates the following retail brands:

 - Victoria's Secret

 - PINK

 - Bath & Body Works

-- La Senza

-- Henri Bendel

 The Securities and Exchange Commission (the "SEC") adopted Rule 13p-1 under the Securities Exchange Act of 1934 (the "Rule") to implement reporting and disclosure requirements related to conflict minerals (as defined in the Rule) mandated by Section 1502 of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010.
-After performing the steps required by the Rule, L Brands has concluded in good faith that during the year ended December 31, 2017, it contracted to manufacture products which contained conflict minerals that were necessary to the functionality or production of such products.
+After performing the steps required by the Rule, L Brands has concluded in good faith that during the year ended December 31, 2018, it contracted to manufacture products which contained conflict minerals that were necessary to the functionality or production of such products.

 Accordingly, the Company has filed this Form SD and the attached Conflict Minerals Report for the calendar year ended Dec.
-31, 2017.
+31, 2018.
 The Company's Form SD and Conflict Minerals Report for the calendar year ended Dec.
-31, 2017 are available on the Company's website at http://investors.lb.com.
+31, 2018 are available on the Company's website at http://investors.lb.com.
 The information contained on L Brands' website is not a part of this Form SD and is not deemed incorporated by reference into this Form SD or any other public filing made with the SEC.